- Software Tools: React, NPM, Docker, Kubernetes, Git, CMake, OpenGL

-- Operating systems: Unix and Linux workstations and servers.
+- Operating systems: Unix and Linux workstations and servers, Android and iOS.

-- Specialties: scientific and numerical computing, computer graphics,
+- Specialties: scientific and numerical computing, scientific visualization,

 - University of North Carolina at Chapel Hill, M.S.
 Computer Science, August 2013.

 - University of Wisconsin-Madison, B.S.
 Physics and Mathematics, May 2001.